johnfairh/Bebop/Fw2020/test/notes.md

 * 'No matches' feedback when no matches
 * 'Loading' feedback while json loads, dunno how to test that
 * Not gonna try and specify lunr's algorithm

+# Accessibility

+_subject to more screenreader testing_
+* header -> main -> article[header] -> sections -> footer
+* Screenreader-only first-prio link
+* Nav toggler marked up as button
+* Search fields all controlled by the plugin - keystroke marked
+* Dropdown menu works as a menu, 'collapsed' live
+* XSite links marked up
+* Breadcrumbs as a nav, current marked
+* Swift and ObjC left-navs marked as such, current marked
+* Aux nav nav-part marked as such, actions marked as buttons with keystrokes
+* Availability as aside/note
+* Section per topic
+* Collapse things marked up, 'collapsed' live
+  * _check - can we put the keyshortcut here_
+* Strikethrough decls have screenreader-only explanations
+* Line art div 'presentation' and ignored
+* Callouts as straight divs with role=heading titles